Skip to content

 Limits.

-If no limits are specified in a configuration, a started stream continues running until it is manually stopped from API.
+If no limits are specified in the configuration for CDC mode, a started stream will continue running until it is manually stopped from the API.
+In the case of conversion mode, the source reader will read all records from the specified source tables.

 Otherwise, a stream stops immediately after reaching one of the following limits, whichever limit is reached first: